The $n$-adjacency graph for knots: Introduction

 \section{Introduction}

-A generalized crossing change is a Dehn surgery along a so called \emph{crossing circle}, i.e. a circle which bounds a \emph{crossing disk} which intersects a knot in two points, with algebraic intersection number zero.
-A knot $K$ is called $n$-adjacent to a knot $K'$ if there is a set of $n$ crossing circles $\mathcal C$ in $K$ so that a generalized crossing change at any nonempty subset of crossings in $\mathcal C$ yields $K'$.
+A crossing change is a $\pm \frac{1}{2}$-Dehn surgery along a so called \emph{crossing circle}, i.e. a circle which bounds a \emph{crossing disk} which intersects a knot in two points, with algebraic intersection number zero.
+A generalized crossing change is a $\pm \frac{1}{2q}$-Dehn surgery along a crossing circle.
+In this work, we say a knot $K$ is called $n$-adjacent to a knot $K'$ if there is a set of $n$ crossing circles $\mathcal C$ in $K$ so that a generalized crossing change at any nonempty subset of crossings in $\mathcal C$ yields $K'$.
+Where relevant, we make a distinction between $n$-adjacency resulting from crossing changes and $n$-adjacency resulting from generalized crossing changes by specifying that $q= 1$ in the former case.

 Many researchers have studied $n$-adjacency in various contexts.
-Howards and Luecke \cite{HLntrivial} provide an upper bound for $n$ when a knot $K$ is $n$-adjacent to the unknot, in terms of the Seifert genus of $K$.
+Howards and Luecke \cite{HLntrivial} provide, when $q=1$, an upper bound for $n$ when a knot $K$ is $n$-adjacent to the unknot, in terms of the Seifert genus of $K$.
 Kalfagianni and Lin \cite{KalfLinFibering} \cite{KalfLinGenus} generalize these results when $g(K) > g(K')$ and use knot adjacency to obstruct fiberings of knots.
 Torisu \cite{TorisuTwoBridge2016} \cite{TorisuTwoBridge2008} provides results about which knots are 2-adjacent to 2-bridge knots.
-Askitas and Kalfagianni \cite{AKOnKnotAdjacency} use the Alexander polynomial to obstruct fibered or alternating knots from being $n$-adjacent to the unknot for $n\ge 3$.
-Tao \cite{TaoSymmetry} considers the relationship between 2-adjacency and knot polynomials, giving a condition under which the 2-adjacency relation is not symmetric.
-Most recently, Carney and Meike \cite{CM2AdjacentToUnknot} show that only 20 knots of 12 or fewer crossings are 2-adjacent to the unknot.
+Askitas and Kalfagianni \cite{AKOnKnotAdjacency} use the Alexander polynomial to obstruct fibered or alternating knots from being $n$-adjacent to the unknot for $n\ge 3$, when $q=1$.
+Tao \cite{TaoSymmetry} considers the relationship between 2-adjacency and knot polynomials when $q=1$, giving a condition under which the 2-adjacency relation is not symmetric.
+Most recently, Carney and Meike \cite{CM2AdjacentToUnknot} show that only 20 knots of 12 or fewer crossings are 2-adjacent to the unknot when $q=1$.

-We contribute to this effort by defining a new object, called the $n$-adjacency graph, to represent the $n$-adjacency relation between knots.
+We contribute to this effort by defining a new object, called the $n$-adjacency graph, to represent the $n$-adjacency relation between knots, using generalized crossing changes.
 We prove several results about this object.

 In Section \ref{section:background}, we provide the necessary background and definitions.
 In Section \ref{section:thegraph}, we define the $n$-adjacency graph for knots and prove several results about this new object, providing some connections to pre-existing literature.
 In Section \ref{section:2bridge}, we focus specifically on 2-adjacency of 2-bridge knots, and discuss a family of examples that prove the following: